DoTheEvo/Traefik-simplest-step-by-step/README.md

   > \- "traefik.http.routers.whoami.rule=Host(`whoami.$MY_DOMAIN`)"

-  defines a rule for this `whoami` router, specificly that when url equals `whoami.whateverblablabla.org` (the domain name comes from the `.env` file), that it means for router to do its job and route it to a service.
+  defines a rule for this `whoami` router, specifically that when url equals `whoami.whateverblablabla.org` (the domain name comes from the `.env` file), that it means for router to do its job and route it to a service.

-  Nothing else is needed, traefik knows the rest from the fact that these labes are coming from context of a docker container.
+  Nothing else is needed, traefik knows the rest from the fact that these labels are coming from context of a docker container.

   `whoami-docker-compose.yml`